The Surprising Benefit Of Leaves In The Garden – Don’t Throw Them Away!

 How To Break Leaves Down More Quickly

-Easy Methods For Crushing Leaves
+Easiest Methods For Crushing Leaves

 Low-Tech – I rake leaves into a pile & transfer them into huge buckets.
 Then I step inside the bucket and stomp around like I’m stomping grapes.
 This works best with finer, thinner leaves such as maple.

 Lawn Mower With Bag – A mulching mower with a bagger makes chopping leaves simple – just mow over them.
-The mower will crush the leaves & the bagger will make it easy to capture/transfer them.
+The mower will crush the leaves & the bagger will make it easy to capture them.

 Making Natural Leaf Mold Soil Amendment